Devlander-Software/collect-exports-for-bundle/README.md

 3. **Saving Time and Increasing Efficiency:**
    - In today's agile development environment, every moment counts.
 Manually writing export statements, especially in projects with a vast number of files, can be tedious and error-prone.
 This package was designed to alleviate this pain point, allowing developers to focus more on writing code and less on the intricacies of managing exports.

-By addressing these challenges, the **Collect Exports For Bundle Script** offers a valuable toolset that promotes best practices, enhances productivity, and ensures consistency across projects.
+By addressing these challenges, the **Collect Exports For Bundle Script** offers a valuable tool set that promotes best practices, enhances productivity, and ensures consistency across projects.